-I’m currently in the process of creating an online course.
+I recently created an online course.
 It’s to help dog owners understand the underlying process of training.
 Sounds good but…

 However, I go through this very process with every one of my in-person clients.
 They all say ‘I suppose really it’s me you’re training, not my dog” (Embarrassed laugh).
 Well yes.
 There isn’t much point in me only training your dog – he doesn’t live with me!

 Why are people so resistant to the idea of teaching people how to best to educate their dogs?
 If you are a dog owner and you go to classes, you’re already in agreement that dogs need educating.
 Your dog needs to know how to behave in the home, out and about, in social situations, when they’re left alone and in any other specific context in which you wish to have them.
 And generally speaking, who gets to do the educating?
 Well, you, as the ‘parent’ of your dog.

 Do You Need ‘Obedience’ as we Know It?